Yorkcla/GenAI-demo-for-MTRSID/README.md

 # GenAI-demo-for-MTRSID

 This is a GenAI-powered demonstration of a design framework for musical tension and release (tonal cognition) in sonic interaction design (MTRSID).
-It will be presented at the CHI Conference on Human Factors in Computing Systems, with a publication link forthcoming.
+This work was presented at the ACM CHI Conference on Human Factors in Computing Systems (CHI 2025).
+The publication is available on the [ACM Digital Library](https://dl.acm.org/doi/10.1145/3706599.3720089).

 ## Installation